Rocking Horse 2018

 Rocking Horse is our cornerstone wine and takes its name from a wooden rocking horse that we made for our daughters out of old oak barrel staves.
 This is our signature wine and it is where all our work comes together to make our most complete wine.

 The wine is composed from a number of carefully selected vineyard sites in the Western Cape.
-The aromas are of lime leaf, white peach, exotic woods, and sweet dried herbs.
-In the mouth, the wine starts broad and rich, resolving into a keen line of acidity supported by a gentle tannin with flavours of burnt sugar, orange flower and rooibos leaf.
+The aromas are of yellow plum, kumquat, sweet bay leaf and crushed oyster shell.
+In the mouth, the wine starts broad and rich, resolving into a keen line of acidity supported by a gentle tannin.

 Nuts & Bolts

-Roussanne – 23% Stellenbosch – 10 years old - decomposed granite
+Roussanne – 25% Stellenbosch / Paardeberg – 11 years old - decomposed granite / clay

-Chardonnay – 17% Stellenbosch 15 years old – decomposed granite
+Chenin blanc – 16% Paardeberg 38 years old - decomposed granite

 About The Wine